 ssh [email protected] -L 8888:localhost:32400

-http://localhost:8888/webinto your browser to view the Plex web interface, as shown below.
+http://localhost:8888/webto view the Plex web interface.
 Input your Plex account username and password to proceed with the setup process:

 Give your Plex server a name.
 Be sure to leave the Allow me to access my media outside my home box checked, and click Next:

-Finally, you’ll create the directories that will store your Plex media.
-This step is performed on your Linode.
-In this example we’ll create library directories for
+Finally, connect to your Linode via SSH to create the directories that store your Plex media.
+In the example, you create library directories for

 plex-mediadirectory.
-These will be located within your user’s
+These are located within your user’s home directory (

 cd ~/ mkdir -p plex-media/movies && mkdir plex-media/television

-Now that you’ve signed into Plex, you should see the following page.
+Once logged in, you should see the example page.
 Click the Add Library button to start setting up your media libraries:

 Select your library type, and click Next:

-Navigate to the corresponding media directory that you created previously, (
+Navigate to the media directory that you created previously (

 You can add additional libraries by clicking the + symbol next to the Libraries list on the Plex side bar: